 ON THIS PAGE: You will find out more about some of the things that a woman can do to decrease the chance of this type of cancer.
 To see other pages, use the menu on the side of your screen.

-Cervical cancer can often be prevented by preventing precancers and having regular Pap tests.
+Cervical cancer can often be prevented by preventing precancers and having regular Pap tests to find any precancers so they can be treated.
 Preventing precancers means controlling possible risk factors (see above), such as:

 - Delaying first sexual intercourse until the late teens or older

 - Limiting the number of sex partners

 - Avoiding sexual intercourse with people who have had many partners

 - Avoiding sexual intercourse with people who are obviously infected with genital warts or show other symptoms